by Jake Cousineau

-Dr. Kon, with long careers as a professor of finance and in the practice of institutional investment management, will take you through a disciplined “Do-It-Yourself” investment process for wealth portfolio construction, monitoring and revision involving many accounts and many investments with overlapping risk dimensions.
+Dr. Kon, with long careers as a professor of finance and in the practice of institutional investment management, will take you through a disciplined “Do-It-Yourself” investment process for wealth portfolio management, monitoring and revision involving many accounts and many investments with overlapping risk dimensions.

 by Milton Friedman and Rose Friedman

 Capitalism and Freedom by Milton Friedman and Free to Choose by Milton and Rose Friedman are a few classics that we like to keep close around here.

 Milton Friedman provides a logical framework for understanding the unintended consequences and offers the more efficient solutions to society’s problems.
 It is also clear that capitalism is the only economic system for allocating resources that is consistent with personal freedom.